-Using social value points ensures social value outcomes are delivered through public sector contracts in a measureable, proportionate and flexible manner.

-Each Social Value indicator from PPN 01/21 is broken down into subsequent initiatives.
+Using social value points ensures social value outcomes are delivered through public sector contracts in a measurable, proportionate and flexible manner.
+Each Social Value indicator from PPN 01/21 is broken down into social value initiatives that are linked to that indicator.
 Each initiative has been allocated a number of social value points.
 (When the Contracting Authority has a clear rationale for doing so, they can amend the points values to reflect their priorities.)

-A database of the Social Value Themes, Indicators and social value points is available to download here.
+A database of the Social Value Themes, Indicators, Initiatives and social value points is available to download here.

 The Contracting Authority decides which of the Social Value Themes and Indicators are relevant to include in their contract, in light of the subject matter of the contract and the Authority's strategic priorities.
 When using social value points, it is recommended that multiple Social Value Indicators are selected for inclusion in all contracts.
 Contracting Authorities should ensure that sufficient Themes and Indicators have been selected to ensure flexibility and that Suppliers have options as to how they choose to deliver the Social Value (See 'Selecting Social Value Themes and Indicators' above.)

-The Contracting Authority has the ability to tailor the initiatives to meet their Departmental policy aims by identifying priority groups they may wish to incentivise the Supplier to work with.
-(See 'Tailoring Indicators to reflect priority groups' below.)
+The Contracting Authority has the ability to tailor the initiatives to meet their Departmental policy aims by identifying priority groups they may wish to incentivise the Supplier to work with (see 'Tailoring Indicators to reflect priority groups' below) or setting minimum mandatory requirements which Suppliers must deliver as part of the Social Value requirements (e.g., 10% of the social value points must be delivered through X initiative).